ShaikBashaCodes/UniShell/README.md

 ## 🏆 Hackathon Track

 **Track**: Terminal Toolbox Challenge - Exactly 250 Lines of Python code
-This project was developed for a hackathon with the constraint of creating a feature-rich Python application in exactly 250 lines of code, demonstrating clean, efficient programming practices while maximizing functionality.
+This project was created for a hackathon requiring the development of a CLI tool in any programming language with a strict line limit.
+Here, I used Python to build the CLI tool in exactly 250 lines, showcasing clean, efficient coding and maximized functionality.

 ## ✨ Features